nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

-### View help : `help`
+### View help: `help`

 {% include note.html content="

-Automatically redirects you to this User Guide page.
+Automatically opens your browser and redirects you to this User Guide page.

 " %}

 Format: `help`
-* If the attempt to redirect you to this User Guide page fails, the following help window appears:
+* If TA-Assist is unable to redirect you to the page, i.e. due to a non-existant browser, unsupported operating system, etc., the following dialog box will be shown instead:
   ![help message](images/helpMessage.png)

-  You can click on the "**Copy URL**" button to copy the URL shown in the help window, then paste the URL in the address bar of your favourite browser to visit this User Guide page.
+  You can click on the "**Copy URL**" button to copy the URL shown in the help window, then paste the URL into the address bar of your favourite browser to visit this User Guide page.